dynamsoft-docs/mobile-document-scanner-docs-js/guides/document-scanner.md

 This step creates the **DDS** UI, which occupies the entire visible area of the browser window by default when launched.
 If needed, you can specify a container to restrict the UI's size.
 For more details, refer to [Confine DocumentScanner UI to a Specific Container](#example-1-confine-documentscanner-ui-to-a-specific-container).

 > [!WARNING]
-> A license key is required for instantiation.
+> Instantiating the `DocumentScanner` requires a valid license key.

 ### Launch DDS